HMC-Makerspace/MAKE/Documentation/README.md

 EX: `A = 2` means there are 2 slots in row A.

 ### 4. If you want to change something...
+- Learn Rust, JS, HTML, and CSS.
+This is a good thing to know, and will help you in the future.
+Mostly, JS and HTML/CSS are used for the website, and Rust is used for the API.
+Almost all user-facing changes will be made in the website files, so Rust isn't as important.

 ### 5. If you want to change the API...
 Please use the standard API version practices of supporting multiple versions of the API.